ljeanette15/cs375-p4-a-team/README.md

 ## Sending Data

-Ourr function, in implementing a stop and wait system, must first create a method of being able to have a user send data to another user, while making sure that all sent data gets received.
+Our function, in implementing a stop and wait system, must first create a method of being able to have a user send data to another user, while making sure that all sent data gets received.

 #### Setting up Sockets